Revelations: Persona: Plot

-In the SEBEC route, should the protagonist decide to confront SEBEC, he is first joined by an apparently-recovered Maki, then asked by Nanjō to help save Mark, who is captured by demons.
+In the SEBEC route, should the protagonist decide to confront SEBEC, he is first joined by a recovered Maki, then asked by Nanjō to help save Mark, who is captured by demons.
 The protagonist, Maki and Nanjō rescue Mark, but on the way Maki displays an odd lack of certain memories including being hospitalized.
 After rescuing Mark and infiltrating SEBEC, the group confront Kandori.
 After cornering him inside the Deva System, a girl in black called Aki appears and knocks the party unconscious.
 When they awake, they find themselves in a duplicate, idealized version of their world.
 The group eventually find and corner Kandori, whose ultimate goal was to become a deity and find meaning in life.
 After an initial fight, Kandori is possessed by his Persona Nyarlathotep, then finally defeated.
 Before dying, Kandori reveals that the Maki who has been traveling with the party is the "Ideal Maki", a version of herself from the true Maki's heart.
 Aki and a girl in white called Mai are also pieces of Maki, and the idealized Mikage-cho was created by Maki, and brought into reality when she unexpectedly linked with the Deva System.
 The group must help Maki avoid Kandori's path towards isolation and his current actions.
 The group manage to convince Ideal Maki to overlook her original self's unconscious actions and join them in fixing the problem.
 After rescuing the true Maki's self from the Sea of Souls, where all human life begins, the group must then confront Pandora, an aspect of Maki that wants to use the Deva System to destroy everything.
 When Pandora is defeated, all the pieces of Maki merge back into one, reversing the effects on the town and restoring her to full health.
 Philemon meets with the group and congratulates them on their success.